HeshamMoneer/Phosphenes-Simulation/readme.md

+# Repository description
+- This repo contains the work described in the Thesis ***Eye Detection and Face Recognition for Visual Prostheses***
+- The thesis could be found in *./Thesis/Thesis.pdf* and in the same directory the thesis defense presentation could be found

 # To run the project
 1. clone the repo
 2. make sure to have python3 and pip commands on your local machine terminal